 CIGÁNSKA PEČIENKA

-It’s a roll filled with chicken or pork, mustard and grilled onions.
+It’s a roll filled with pork or chicken, mustard and grilled onions.

 KLOBÁSA